 Financial institution services (to include investments) shall be evaluated and selected based upon services rendered by the financial institutions serving the institution.
-The president is authorized to select (subject to the approval of the Chancellor) the primary financial institution, or banks, where funds are deposited through a best value request for proposal process to be undertaken at least every five years.
+The president is authorized to select (subject to the approval of the Chancellor) the primary financial institution, or banks, where funds are deposited through a best value request for proposal process.
 Financial institutions must be insured by FDIC/FSLIC and must be designated in the Security for Alabama Funds Enhancement (SAFE) program.